galeone/galeone.github.io/_posts/2019-05-10-dissecting-tf-function-part-3.md

 ## AutoGraph capabilities and limitations

-In the Tensorflow repository, in the `python/autograph` folder, we can find [a document](https://github.com/tensorflow/tensorflow/blob/560e2575ecad30bedff5b192f33f6d06b19ccaeb/tensorflow/python/autograph/LIMITATIONS.md) that explains which are the capabilities and the limitations of the AutoGraph module together with a list of the Python constructs it is able to convert.
+In the TensorFlow repository, in the `python/autograph` folder, we can find [a document](https://github.com/tensorflow/tensorflow/blob/560e2575ecad30bedff5b192f33f6d06b19ccaeb/tensorflow/python/autograph/LIMITATIONS.md) that explains which are the capabilities and the limitations of the AutoGraph module together with a list of the Python constructs it is able to convert.

 The [table](https://github.com/tensorflow/tensorflow/blob/560e2575ecad30bedff5b192f33f6d06b19ccaeb/tensorflow/python/autograph/LIMITATIONS.md#python-language-support-status) in the section "Python Language Support Status" contains all the Python constructs that AutoGraph explicitly supports, plan to support, or won't support.
 Among them, we can find the widely used `while`, `for`, `if`  statements, the Python built-in `print`, `len`, `range`, and the iterator construct.